Process-based Indicators of Vulnerability Re-Introducing Code Changes: An Exploratory Case Study: Introduction

-Our contributions are: \begin{enumerate} \item The first empirical case study correlating longitudinal software engineering process metrics with open-source software engineering vulnerability reintroduction activities. \item A methodology identify for identifying vulnerability reintroducing commits leveraging existing algorithms~\citep{sliwerski_when_2005} and LLMs. \item A dataset of 76 vulnerability-reintroducing commits that extends existing vulnerability datasets by including future commits that fix the reintroduced vulnerabilities. \end{enumerate}
+Our contributions are: (1)The first empirical case study correlating longitudinal software engineering process metrics with open-source software engineering vulnerability reintroduction activities; (2) A methodology for identifying vulnerability reintroducing commits leveraging existing algorithms~\citep{sliwerski_when_2005} and LLMs; and (3) A dataset of 76 vulnerability-reintroducing commits that extends existing vulnerability datasets by including future commits that fix the reintroduced vulnerabilities.